 8. Welcome and belonging Themes Stage 1 IN OUR CHURCH Stage 2 IN OUR CHURCH Stage 3 IN OUR CHURCH Stage 4 IN OUR CHURCH Welcome.
 We do not have an organised welcome for new people.
 We welcome people at the door and give clear information to help them access the service.
 We have a welcome team that operates before and after services.
-We have a culture of welcome that helps integrate new people into the life of the church.
+We have a culture of welcome across the whole congregation that helps integrate new people into the life of the church.
 Digital presence.
 We do not have an up to date digital presence (Website, social media, search listings etc).
 We have a Facebook page, webpage or A Church Near You profile that is updated regularly.
 We are developing a digital strategy to engage with people online as well as onsite.
 We are a hybrid church with a fully implemented digital strategy.
 Hospitality.
 We do not provide refreshments after services.
 We have refreshments available after services and there is encouragement to chat.
-We provide quality refreshments for all events.
+We regularly put on welcome lunches or other events to help new people get to know others in the congregation.
 We have a culture of generous and sacrificial hospitality.
 Community.
-We do not gather apart from Sundays.
-At some points in the year, we gather for social events, e.g. harvest supper, summer picnic, pie & peas.
+We only meet together on Sundays At some points in the year, we gather for social events, e.g. harvest supper, summer picnic, pie & peas.
 We organise events that intentionally foster relationships within the church to build community.
 We have a structure of midweek gatherings including home groups to build strong Christian community, including digital access.
 Inclusion.
-We do not consider which parts of our community are not present.
+We do not notice who from our community is missing from our church.
 We have begun to explore the barriers to inclusion e.g. via Unconscious Bias Training.
 We have begun to see a wider range of people and they play a part in the life of the church.
 Our leadership fully reflects the community's demographic make-up.